named-data/StateVectorSync/Specification.md

 - Note: Interest aggregation cannot function when using asymmetric signatures

 # License
-StateVectorSync is an open source project licensed under the CC-BY-SA 4.0.
+State Vector Sync is an open source project licensed under the CC-BY-SA 4.0.
 See [LICENSE](./LICENSE) for more information.

 ![CC-BY-SA](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by-sa.svg)